damianhakert/damianhakert.github.io/source/_posts/2016-03-08-gitlab-tutorial-its-all-connected.markdown

 ### What will this merge request resolve?
 Close issues automatically.

-In your merge request description add Closes #123 or Fixes #123.
+In your merge request description add "Closes #123" or "Fixes #123".
 When you merge that branch, GitLab will close the issues you referenced with Fixes #ID or Closes #ID.